manya28/data-512-project/README.md

 - **Meta's Prophet**: MIT License.

 ## Reflection
-A detailed reflection on the project methodology and insights can be found [here]([Final Project Report - DATA 512.pdf](https://github.com/manya28/data-512-project/blob/main/Final%20Project%20Report%20-%20DATA%20512.pdf)).
+A detailed reflection on the project methodology and insights can be found in my [Final Project Report - DATA 512.pdf](https://github.com/manya28/data-512-project/blob/main/Final%20Project%20Report%20-%20DATA%20512.pdf).
+It includes the motivation behind this project and the limitations of the analysis.
+You can also find my presentation for this project [here](https://docs.google.com/presentation/d/1-HFqaSx7TjBAh6pqIxzbE1jm1xaP5eyyTM4bNwoooCE/edit?usp=sharing)

 ## Acknowledgements
 - **Meta's Prophet** for time-series modelling.